hongminhcbg/gcp-ace/vpc.md

     - CIDR block
     - firewall rule (0-65535) [0: highest]
     - VM in default netword can't ping to internal IP of VM in VPC.
 But can ping to public IP
+    - a isolated private cloud and hosted within a public cloud

 VPC subnet: